Medically reviewed by Aimee Paik, MD

 Last updated 8/2/2021

-When you start a prescription treatment, you’ll want to pair down your skincare routine to make sure you aren’t overwhelming your skin as you adjust to a retinoid like tretinoin.
-Once you get your Apostrophe treatment plan from your derm, they’ll often include some skincare products to help round out your routine so you can start your journey off on the right foot!
+When you start a prescription treatment, you’ll want to pair down your skincare routine to make sure you aren’t overwhelming your skin.
+Our dermatologists recommend using gentle skincare products to help round out your routine so you can start your journey off on the right foot.
 Before we get into the product recommendations, let’s touch on the basics first…

 The order of your routine is important and it’s simpler than you think!
 This is the order Dr. Aimee Paik recommends to her patients:

 (Moisturizer if needed)